vaginessa/SyntaxView/README.md

 #Usage

-Add the READ_EXTERNAL_STORAGE permission to your manifest.xml and add the [runtime permission to your Activity/Fragment](https://developer.android.com/training/permissions/requesting.html):
+If loading source code from file add the READ_EXTERNAL_STORAGE permission to your manifest.xml and add the [runtime permission to your Activity/Fragment](https://developer.android.com/training/permissions/requesting.html):

 ```xml
 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"/>